caracatrepa/caracatrepa.github.io/guidedmeditations.md

 The **Silent Meditations** are provided for non-guided practice and are either 15, 20 or 30 minutes.

-> _If I do not practice one day, I notice it.
->
-> If I do not practice a second day, the orchestra notices it.
->
-> If I do not practice a third day, the world notices it._

-\- _Ignacy Jan Paderewski_

 [1]: http://palousemindfulness.com/art/docbox-translate-flip.jpg
 [2]: http://palousemindfulness.com/art/clouds1_middle_570x22.jpg